angy255/MangoBridge/README.md

 - **Integrated calendar tools** for planning events and tracking tasks.
 - **Secure multi-user authentication** with profile management, per-user archive state, and group read tracking.

 AI is not supplementary here.
-Without the DeepL translation API and Deepgram's speech-to-text and summarization APIs, MangoBridge is just a chat app.
 The AI layer is what makes participation more equitable: a team member can write or speak in one language and create translated collaboration artifacts for the rest of the team.

 ---